RefactoringGuru/refactoring-examples/interactive-en-after/java/introduce-parameter-object.md

 Now for the remaining parameter.

-After performing all these moves, run and test.
+Compile, and test after performing all these moves.

-After all the necessary parameters are removed, we can think about moving appropriate behaviors to the parameter object.
+After all the necessary parameters were removed, we can start thinking about moving appropriate behaviors to the parameter object.

 In our case, we can move a check to see if a date is within a range.
 This gets rid of the unwieldy code inside <code>getFlowBetween</code>.